Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/built-in-interactions.md

 Each built-in Interaction has its own parameters, and responds differently to Interaction callbacks.

->[!Note]
+> [!NOTE]
->The built-in Interactions operate on Control actuation and don't use Control values directly.
+> The built-in Interactions operate on Control actuation and don't use Control values directly.
 The Input System evaluates the `pressPoint` parameters against the magnitude of the Control actuation.
 This means you can use these Interactions on any Control which has a magnitude, such as sticks, and not just on buttons.

 If an Action or Binding has no Interaction set, the system uses its [default Interaction](default-interactions.md).